-Measure of Central Tendency definition, types with advantages and disadvantages
+Measures of Central Tendency definition, types with advantages and disadvantages

 Measures of central tendency by statisticalaid.com

 It is a single value within the range of data which represents a group of individual values simply and concisely so that the mind can get a quick understanding of the general size of the individuals in the group.
-Since the value lies within the range of data, it is known as a measures of central tendency.
+Since the value lies within the range of data, it is known as a measure of central tendency.

 According to R.A.
 Fisher, “The inherent inability of a human to grasp in its entirely a large body of numerical data compels us to seek relatively few constants that will adequately describe the data”.

-Types of central tendency
+The three primary measures of central tendency are:

-• Mean
+• Mean (Arithmetic Average)

-• Median
+• Median (Middle Value)

-• Mode
+• Mode (Most Frequent Value)

 The Mean can be divided into three types-